 MSX Cassette Tape Image

 These CAS files are cassette tape image files containing the data of games sold on cassette tapes.
 You can use the BlueMSX emulator, an emulator for the MSX computer series, to run the CAS files' programs.

-Through our analysis of CAS files, we know that one use of the format is Sord M5 tape image.
-We have not yet described in detail what these files contain and what they are used for, but our team is working tiredlessly through thousands of file formats.
-We'd love hearing from you if you have information about the format.
+We know that one CAS format is Sord M5 Tape Image.
+We have not yet analyzed in detail what these files contain and what they are used for.
+We're working on it.

 These apps are known to open certain types of CAS files.
 Remember, different programs may use CAS files for different purposes, so you may need to try out a few of them to be able to open your specific file.

 File.org helps thousands of users every day, and we would love to hear from you if you have additional information about CAS file formats, example files, or compatible programs.
 Please use the links below or email us at firstname.lastname@example.org to discuss further.